zyphlar/influxdb.org/source/docs/getting_started/building.md

 brew install protobuf bison flex leveldb go hg bzr
 ```

-Then run `./test.sh`.
+Then run `./configure && make`.
 This will build the server and run the tests.

 ### Linux